justinemter/pseudo-channel/README.md

 ## How to Use:

 - The instructions below are all for configuring the **"controller"** device (i.e. a laptop or raspberry pi running linux).
 This is the device this app runs on to control the Plex client.
 The **"client"** device should be a Raspberry Pi running Rasplex hooked up to your TV via HDMI - although I'm sure other devices work great too (never tried).
+So for this particular setup, you will need 3 things: 1 Raspberry Pi that runs this application, 1 Raspberry Pi that runs RasPlex, and a Plex Server that serves all you movies, TV, commercials, etc.

 1. PseudoChannel uses Python 2.7.
 The recommended method of setting up most python environments is to use [virtualenv](http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/).
 This keeps all your pip packages / python versions separated on a per project basis.
-I find this method extremely useful but also somewhat unintuitive, especially at first.
+If you are following along and are using 1 Raspberry pi as your "controller" (like me) then there is no need for a virtualenv.
 Whether you choose to use "virtualenv" to isolate your project environment or not, you can install all the PseudoChannel.py dependencies by running the following command after downloading this repository:

 ```bash
 % pip install -r requirements.txt